metecapar/aws-lambda/README.md

 4. Calculate the total amount spent and the number of orders for each customer.
 5. Generate the customer summary and error messages.
 6. Print the output JSON arrays.
+7. You need to add Python libraries to your AWS Lambda.
+To do that read the Export Libraries Section

 The project also includes publishing the customer messages and error messages using message queuing protocols such as AMQP, MQTT, and SQS.
 You can find the code for this in the /src/codes/ directory.